semanticClimate/semanticClimate.github.io/INTERNS2022.md

 ### 1. content

 Our initial content will be Chapter08 of IPCC WG3 Climate Change 2022: [Mitigation of Climate Change](https://www.ipcc.ch/report/ar6/wg3/).
 Download chapter08
 It's over 100 pages.
 We are developing tools to make it easier to read.
-Please read (**only**) the **first TWO paragraphs** of the Executive summary to gain a better understanding of the IPCC report.
+Please read (**only**) the **first two paragraphs** of the Executive summary to gain a better understanding of the IPCC report.

 ### 2. using Jupyter Notebooks (in Google Colab) to analyze the chapters